HD 98649

-HD 98649 is a G-type yellow dwarf star, classified as a G4V, that has approximately the same mass and diameter as the Sun, but has only 86% of its luminosity.
+HD 98649 is a star with an orbiting exoplanet in the southern Crater constellation.
+Based on parallax measurements, it is situated at a distance of 137.5 light years from the Sun.
+The system is drifting further away with a heliocentric radial velocity of 4.3 km/s.
+With an apparent visual magnitude of +8.00, it is too faint to be viewed with the naked eye.
+The system has a relatively high proper motion, traversing the celestial sphere at an angular rate of 0.24 arcsecond·yr−1.

+The spectrum of HD 98649 presents as an ordinary G-type main-sequence star with a stellar classification of G3/5V.
+It is around 4.4 billion years old and is spinning slowly with a rotation period of roughly 27 days.
+The star is similar to the Sun, having nearly the same size, mass, and luminosity.
 It is considered a solar analog.
-HD 98649 is about 138 light-years from earth.
-HD 98649 is found in the Crater constellation.
+The level of magnetic activity in the chromosphere is minimal.

 Planetary system

 From 1998 to 2012, the star was under observance from the CORALIE echelle spectrograph at La Silla Observatory.

-In 2012, a long-period, wide-orbiting planet was deduced by radial velocity.
+In 2012, a long-period, wide-orbiting exoplanet was deduced by Doppler spectroscopy.
 This was published in November.
 The discoverers noted, "HD 98649b is in the top five of the most eccentric planetary orbit and the most eccentric planet known with a period larger than 600 days."
-The reason for this eccentricity is unknown.
-They also submit it as a candidate for direct imaging, once it gets out to 10.4 AU at apoastron and 250 milliarcseconds of separation relative to Earth.
+The reason for this high eccentricity is unknown.
+The team proposed it as a candidate for direct imaging, once it gets out to 10.4 AU at apoastron, or 250 milliarcseconds of separation as viewed from Earth.